thenativeweb/node-cqrs-domain/README.md

 ## Command validation
 All command schemas are json schemas.
 Hint [http://jsonary.com/documentation/json-schema/](http://jsonary.com/documentation/json-schema/)

 Internally the [tv4](http://geraintluff.github.io/tv4/) module is used for validation.
+Additionaly the plugin [tv4-formats](https://github.com/ikr/tv4-formats) is integrated, so you can easily use format constraints (i.e. 'email') for your 'string'-types.

 Each command schema title should match the command name.
 Example: [enterNewPerson.json](https://github.com/adrai/node-cqrs-domain/blob/1.0/test/integration/fixture/set1/hr/person/validationRules/enterNewPerson.json)